Alliance Students

 Spiritual Bootcamp

-Spiritual Bootcamp (SBC) is an intense discipleship event for students in grades 9-12.
-The purpose of SBC is to be a Bible learning and God-knowing experience with the intended result of producing an army of biblically and spiritually mature young leaders for His kingdom.
-This intense and exciting discipleship program meets Sunday mornings throughout the school year and requires two to three hours of work each week.
+Spiritual Bootcamp (SBC) is an intense discipleship program for students in grades 9-12.
+It is designed to be a four-year program, but students are welcome to join at any point.
+The purpose of SBC is to be a Bible-learning and God-knowing experience resulting in an army of biblically and spiritually mature young leaders for His kingdom.
+This intense and exciting discipleship program will meet during the 8:30 am service in the Student Ministries Center at the Appleton campus throughout the school year and requires one to two hours of work each week for student participants.

 SBC is open for registration prior to the beginning of each semester.
 If you would like to receive updates as to when registration opens as well as other important updates about our ministry, sign up to receive our parent newsletter.